thethrillgh/blb-springboot/README.md

 ####################################################

-To set up the prject on a new device:
+To set up the project on a new device:

   1. Download jhipster and dependencies required for jhipster to run (node.js, gulp, yeoman, yarn, maven, etc.)
     - refer to << https://jhipster.github.io/ >> for complete dependency list